 |For more information about the NASS universe definition, see the Ambulatory Surgery Setting and Universe Definition section of the Introduction to the NASS on the NASS Database Documentation page on HCUP-US.|

-The NASS is designed to estimate the volume of encounters containing major ambulatory surgeries for all hospital-owned facilities performing major ambulatory surgeries.
+The NASS is designed to estimate the volume of encounters containing in-scope ambulatory surgeries for all hospital-owned facilities performing in-scope ambulatory surgeries.
 A national list of all hospital-owned facilities performing ambulatory surgeries is created using the SASD, American Hospital Association (AHA), and Centers for Medicare & Medicaid Services (CMS) data sources.
-An encounter predictive model is applied to hospital-owned facilities outside the NASS sampling frame and then combined with observed data from sampling frame hospital-owned facilities to create national \encounter volume estimates.
+An encounter predictive model is applied to hospital-owned facilities outside the NASS sampling frame and then combined with observed data from sampling frame hospital-owned facilities to create national \ encounter volume estimates.

 |For detailed information, review the Sampling Design of the NASS section of the Introduction to the NASS on the NASS Database Documentation page on HCUP-US.